 Joshua acts in commercial, investor-state and inter-State arbitration and litigation, representing and advising a broad range of clients (including States and State-owned entities) with a focus on Africa, Eastern Europe, Central Asia and offshore jurisdictions.
 He has experience in disputes across the mining and metals, oil and gas, telecoms, technology, pharma, insurance/reinsurance and defence sectors.

-Joshua has particular expertise in issues arising from:
+Joshua has particular expertise in:

-commercial contractual disputes and foreign torts
+- commercial contractual disputes and foreign torts

-land and maritime boundary disputes
+- land and maritime boundary disputes

-anti-corruption laws and sanctions, and
+- anti-corruption laws and sanctions, and